Welcome to the Invasion

 Val watched it leave before turning back to her work.
 Monday was coming all too quickly and it brought with it another week of the insanity that was her life at school.

-In real life, despite everything, the world keeps turning.
+, despite everything, the world keeps turning.